Staging the successful student in higher education

 Education revolves largely around performance and success; hence, success is important for a student’s self-image and self-worth.
 Undergraduates’ enrollment and achievements are gender stratified.
 Previous studies indicate that some students, despite high ambitions, employ strategies (e.g. reduced effort or cheating) to avoid being seen as ‘stupid’, especially in performance-oriented contexts.
 However, these studies have not explored the processes involved in higher education or considered masculinity in privileged contexts (despite gendered patterns).

-The theoretical frameworks are theories of self-worth, gender and achievement.
-The focus is three elite undergraduate programmes: Medicine, Law and Engineering.
+Theories of self-worth, gender and achievement form the theoretical framework.
+Focus is on three elite undergraduate programmes: Medicine, Law and Engineering.
 The qualitative data are generated by observations, focus group interviews, and individual interviews with students, student representatives, study advisers, lecturers, and directors of studies.
-The comparative design enables a complex understanding of how (national and educational) structures hinder or facilitate male students’ uses of gainful strategies for learning.
+The comparative design enables a complex understanding of how (national and educational) structures hinder or facilitate male students’ uses of various strategies for learning.

 The Research Team